San Andrés (Mesoamerican site): Early traces of domesticated plants

-Evidence of Elite Feasting
+Evidence of elites' feasting

-“In Formative period Mesoamerica, high-status goods were significant components of cultural practice and a source of social, political, and ideological power.”
+"In Formative period Mesoamerica, high-status goods were significant components of cultural practice and a source of social, political, and ideological power."
 Seinfeld (2007) asserts that “early complex societies often used feasting as a way for individuals to gain followers and to assert their status” and that this occurred at San Andres.
 This study is particularly interesting because the researchers used sound and updated methods to determine social facts concerning feasting at a site where little is conclusively known about social structures.
 Maize and cacao were detected due to their distinctive biomarkers including C4 signature plant carbon for maize and nitrogen containing organic compounds for cacao.
-“Discoveries include patterns of maize use suggestive of its use as an elite feasting food and beverage rather than as a dietary staple.
-Further results suggest possible evidence of Olmec cacao use.”
+"Discoveries include patterns of maize use suggestive of its use as an elite feasting food and beverage rather than as a dietary staple.
+Further results suggest possible evidence of Olmec cacao use."
 During the Middle Formative period feasting allowed the elite to demonstrate their power and enhance their status and identity, as the consumption of alcohol had ritualistic and spiritual meaning among the elites.
-Cocoa, maize-alcohol, and “elite-foods” gave these gatherings special significance and provides definite proof that there was an elite class in San Andres, and, by extension, La Venta.
+Cocoa, maize-alcohol, and "elite-foods" gave these gatherings special significance and provides definite proof that there was an elite class in San Andres, and, by extension, La Venta.

-Didactic Miniatures
+Didactic miniatures

 Pohl (2005) and her colleagues found plenty of evidence to suggest that miniature representations of everyday objects were used ritualistically.
-“These miniatures may have been crafted with the express purpose of composing didactic or ritual reenactments of crucial mythic or conventionalized historic events much in the same fashion as La Venta Offering 4.”
+"These miniatures may have been crafted with the express purpose of composing didactic or ritual reenactments of crucial mythic or conventionalized historic events much in the same fashion as La Venta Offering 4."
 Other elite-religious-status denoting objects (greenstone artifacts, jewelry, maskettes, iron-ore mirrors, etc.) were found at San Andres.
-“A contextual comparison suggests that, like the La Venta prestige artifacts, the San Andrés sumptuary items were significant components of ceremonial activity.”
+"A contextual comparison suggests that, like the La Venta prestige artifacts, the San Andrés sumptuary items were significant components of ceremonial activity."